TheDolentCity/paladins-of-awoudan/src/content/docs/rules/healing.md

 ### Long Rest

 A long rest can be accomplished in 8 hours of sleep.
 You may break this 8 hours up over 12 hours (sleep 6 hours, watch for 4, sleep 2 more hours), but no more than that.
-At the end of this time you gain the full benefits of a short rest and additionally may make one save against each wound you have whose injury level is less than 12.
+At the end of this time you gain the full benefits of a short rest and additionally may make one save against each minor wound you have.
+Minor wounds are wounds with an injury level less than 12.

-Healing injuries with an injury level of 12 or greater requires a powerful item, magic ability, or a full season of rest.
+Healing severe wounds (injury level of 12 or greater) requires a powerful item, magic ability, or a full season of rest.